john-kloss/scroll/README.md

 # scroll_choir
-This is a program for scrolling.
+This is a program helping with the  scrolling in choir sheets.